Paddy Considine's band Riding The Low return: “It’s always been music above everything else for me”

 As well as hoping to perform at Glastonbury this year, Considine said that he was desperate to get back out to live music venues both as a music fan and a performer.
 “It’s so important to go and see and play at these venues now more than ever,” he said.
 “Gorilla in Manchester, The Key Club in Leeds – I love going to these places and would be honoured to get in there and play.”

-He admitted that angry though, at the position many venues have been put in after the pandemic.
+He admitted that he was angry the position many venues have been put in after the pandemic.
 “No regard for the arts yet again from these absolute scoundrels,” he said of the government’s support for the industry.

 Likewise, the mess over Brexit, which has left bands unable to tour Europe, has left him equally enraged.
 “These scumbags in power at the minute, Brexit has made it a complete and utter nightmare for bands,” he said.
 “Touring is how bands make money now, not Spotify.
 It’s a compete mess and I feel for bands because there’s no denying it’s not looking good.
 I’ve got another job, but for bands where it’s their number one job, it’s awful.”